jkkrefta/mocha-koan-reporter/README.md

 ## About
 This is third party reporter for JavaScript test runner **MochaJS**.
-I have written it in order to have nicely formated reports for people learning stuff in JavaScript.
+I have written it in order to have nicely formated reports for people that are learning JavaScript.

 ## Features
 * Has nice color schema.
-* Stops on first failed test.
+* Stops on _first fail_.
 * Displays random words of wisdom from _"Programming Budda"_.
 * Has stylized and more humane output than regular reporter.